 For research purposes only, not intended for diagnostic use

 The Operetta CLS system combines speed and sensitivity with the powerful and intuitive data analysis you’ve come to trust from the Operetta platform.
-The all-new Operetta CLS delivers everything you need from high-content analysis.
+The all-new Operetta CLS delivers everything you need from the high-content analysis.
 What’s more, the Operetta CLS system is part of our comprehensive HCS workflow – everything from HCS systems and microplates to automation and informatics for every application.
 All from one knowledgeable, trusted vendor.
-Put that together with our Harmony® high-content imaging and analysis software – the easy-to-learn, easy-to-use software that empowers biologists to do their own analysis – and you have everything you need to run your everyday (and complex) analyses right away.
+Put that together with our Harmony® high-content imaging and analysis software – the easy-to-learn, easy-to-use software that empowers biologists to do their own analysis – and you have everything you need to run your every day (and complex) analyses right away.

 At the core of the Operetta CLS™ high-content analysis system is a new light path that ensures efficient excitation of your samples and careful collection of emitted signals.